elenderg/PAL-1000/instruções de compilação.md

 `If the current routine is nil, abort with "I don't know what you're trying to pull here." and the rider; exit.`

-`Add a local to the current routine's locals given "local_" and the rider's token's first.`
+`Add a local to the current routine's locals given "local" and the rider's token's first.`

 `If the rider's token is "another", put "other" into the local's name.`